roger1993/text_classification/README.md

 # Setup
 The program is based on python 2.7 and Jupyter notebook, remember to download the glove.6B and put it in the same directory

+# Approach
+I adopt the textCNN as the benchmark
 # Result
 The prediction result is stored in prediction.csv